 Central Puglia is also home to Valle d’Itria or Itria Valley, an area famous for its ‘trulli’ (whitewashed, cone-roofed houses), charming towns and agricultural products.

 I recommend spending at least 4-5 days in the Itria Valley, in my view one of the best places to visit in Puglia.
 Of all the towns in this area, Alberobello (a UNESCO World Heritage town) is the biggest draw.
-You can opt to make Alberobello your base to explore the rest of the valley or you can choose one of the other towns such as Martina Franca, Locorotondo or Cisternino.
-I chose Martina Franca because of its strategic location on an intersection of major regional roads and discovered a lovely town that makes for a terrific base.
+A good town to have as a base from which to explore the rest of the valley is Martina Franca because of its strategic location on an intersection of major regional roads.

 Alberobello